mmaroti/vmcircbuf/README.md

 This is a simple crate to create a circular buffer that magically wraps around without any copying.
 This is achieved by mapping the same physical memory pages twice into the virtual address space.
+This crate is working on Linux, OSX, Windows, Android, Raspberry PI, MIPS.

 ```
 let mut buffer = Buffer::new(0, 0).unwrap();